 If it’s too cold outside to grill, pan-searing chicken is an amazing alternative.
 This popular method is relatively simple to implement as long as you have some solid cookware.
 We recommend using a cast iron grill pan, stainless steel skillet or some other surface with decent stick resistance.

 Prep your pan with a little oil, add seasoning as per your favorite recipe, and always use a mallet to pound breasts into ½ inch thick cutlets to promote an even sear across the whole breast.
 Use a strong, durable spatula or pair of tongs to flip chicken until brown on both sides and cooked through the middle.
+(Prefer to finish off in the over?
+Here's our how to cook a chicken breast at home recipe.)

 Fun fact: even if you are opting to eat your chicken breast skinless, cooking chicken with the skin on can help retain juices and flavor.
 You can then remove the skin afterward.